Social/Emotional

 Description: Every day, and especially during these very challenging times, it is important to organic ways to keep stress levels low.
 Stress inarguably challenges immune systems and a challenged immune system leaves adults and children susceptible to myriad physical and mental challenges.
 The access to organically managing stress is to understand and use the power our minds have over our bodies.
 In the same way, we take out bodies to the gym for physical strength, Mind Care & Emotion Regulation Expert,...

-Description: Self-management is used to teach children (typically 4 years of age and older) to pay attention to their own behavior and to complete activities or engage in interactions using appropriate behavior.
+Description: Self-Management Information Packet - Self-management is used to teach children (typically 4 years of age and older) to pay attention to their own behavior and to complete activities or engage in interactions using appropriate behavior.
 Self-management can help children use appropriate play and social interaction skills, participate in classroom routines, and engage in instructional activities.
-For example, self-management can be used to teach children what is expected of them, such as tasks they are supposed to do.
-In the above...
+For example, self-management can be used to teach children what is expected of them, such as tasks they...

 Description: It's been said that "necessity is the mother of invention".
 When the pandemic struck last year, practitioners in early education and early childhood special education, and parents came together to support young children and their families through remote service delivery.
 This multi-part video series, developed by Larry Edelman, features preschool staff and families from five states and illustrates their working together to use technology to make the virtual learning experience exciting,...